-- 1. Retaliatory actions based on making complaints of prohibited discrimination or harassment or based on participation in an investigation, formal proceeding or informal resolution concerning prohibited discrimination or harassment. - 2.
-Aiding, abetting, inciting, compelling or coercing discrimination or harassment.
+- 1. Retaliatory actions based on making complaints of prohibited discrimination or harassment or based on participation in an investigation, formal proceeding, or informal resolution concerning prohibited discrimination or harassment. - 2.
+Aiding, abetting, inciting, compelling, or coercing discrimination or harassment. - 3.
+Discrimination or harassment against any person because of such person's association with a person protected from discrimination or harassment due to one (1) or more of the above-stated characteristics.